 Weather

-Due to Iceland’s northern latitude, the days are short and the nights are long where each day gains about six minutes of sun as the month progresses.
-If you visit Iceland at the beginning of February there are about 7 hours of daylight, whereas toward the end you can get upwards of 10 hours.
+Due to Iceland's northern latitude, the days are short and the nights are long.
+Each day gains about six minutes of sun as the month progresses.
+If you visit Iceland at the beginning of February, there are about seven hours of daylight, whereas toward the end, you can get upward of 10 hours.

 Crowds & Costs